Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Abstract

 \section{Abstract}

-A Numerical Wave Tank (NWT) is developed within the fully nonlinear potential flow theory in two dimensions.
-It uses a combination of the Harmonic Polynomial Cell (HPC) method for solving the Laplace problem on the wave potential and the Immersed Boundary Method (IBM) for capturing the free surface motion.
-This NWT can consider either submerged or surface-piercing bodies or arbitrary shape.
-To compute the flow around the body and associated pressure field, a multi overlapping grid method is implemented.
+A fully nonlinear potential Numerical Wave Tank (NWT) is developed in two dimensions, using a combination of the Harmonic Polynomial Cell (HPC) method for solving the Laplace problem on the wave potential and the Immersed Boundary Method (IBM) for capturing the free surface motion.
+This NWT can consider fixed, submerged or wall-sided surface piercing, bodies.
+To compute the flow around the body and associated pressure field, a novel multi overlapping grid method is implemented.
 Each grid having its own free surface, a two-way communication is ensured between the problem in the body vicinity and the larger scale wave propagation problem.
-Nonlinear loads on the structure are computed from an accurate pressure field obtained thanks to a boundary value problem formulated on the time derivative of the potential, at the cost of a second matrix inversion at each time step.

-The mathematical formalism and the numerical methods of the NWT are first presented.
-Then a focus is made on both the stability and convergence properties of the solver.
-Then, the NWT is tested against both numerical and experimental results, analyzing forces acting on different bodies in various wave conditions.
-Each selected test-case exhibits a particular difficulty, from large steepness waves to very small water gap, and even sharp corners of the body.
-Nonlinear effects of various magnitude are considered and compared.
-A dedicated experimental campaign is also performed in a wave flume with a floating barge of rectangular cross-section in order to test the model against a practical engineering case under many different regular wave conditions.
+Pressure field and nonlinear loads on the structure are computed by solving a boundary value problem on the time derivative of the potential.
+The stability and convergence properties of the solver are studied basing on extensive tests with standing waves of large to extreme wave steepness, up to $H/\lambda=0.2$ ($H$ is the crest-to-trough wave height and $\lambda$ the wavelength).
+Ranges of optimal time and spatial discretizations are determined and high-order convergence properties are verified, first without using any filter.
+For cases with either high level of nonlinearity or long simulation duration, the use of mild Savitzky-Golay filters is shown to extend the range of applicability of the model.
+Then, the NWT is tested against two wave flume experiments, analyzing forces on bodies in various wave conditions.
+First, nonlinear components of the vertical force acting on a small horizontal circular cylinder with low submergence below the mean water level are shown to be accurately simulated up to the third order in wave steepness.
+The second case is a dedicated experiment with a floating barge of rectangular cross-section.
+This very challenging case (body with sharp corners in large waves) allows to examine the behavior of the model in situations at and beyond the limits of its formal application domain.
+Though effects associated with viscosity and flow separation manifest experimentally, the NWT proves able to capture the main features of the wave-structure interaction and associated loads.